 Keyword Lists and Ad Texts

-Incorporating the right keywords, in all languages, in your campaign is essential.
+Incorporating the right keywords in all languages in your campaign is essential.
 What’s the point of having ads triggered if they aren’t showing up in front of the right customers?
-Luckily there are reports within AdWords that can help you refine your keywords.
-The search terms report not only makes it easier for you to identify the exact keywords your audience is looking for, but also indicates negative keywords you don’t want your ads to show up for.
+Luckily, there are reports within Google Ads that can help you refine your keywords.
+The "search terms" report not only makes it easier for you to identify the exact keywords your audience is looking for, but also indicates negative keywords you don’t want your ads to show up for.

 You can create a negative keywords list, including up to 5,000 negative keywords.
 A robust keyword list, including negative keywords, will ensure that your ads are being targeted to the best possible audience at all times.

-Remember to keep the language consistent.
-That means that the keywords and the ad texts must be in the same language.
+Remember to keep the language consistent, meaning that the keywords and the ad texts must be in the same language.
 If someone searches for keywords in French, the ads must also appear in French.

 There may be several keywords that fit your business, but it’s the top converting keywords you need to focus on.
-The average position, cost to conversion and the number of converted clicks are some of the factors to consider while deciding the top-converting keywords.
+The average position, cost to conversion, and the number of converted clicks are some of the factors to consider while deciding the top-converting keywords.
 Once you find out which keywords are outperforming, increasing your bids for them can improve the visibility of your ads.
-Using mixed match types for your keywords can help you make the most of your AdWords spend too.
+Using mix-matched types for your keywords can help you make the most of your Google Ads spend too.

 Responsive Landing Pages